JanNiklasSchaefer/IV-SSAS-Traffic-Light-System/task5/README.md

 Expected output includes lines indicating successful realm import.

 You can verify that the keycloak import worked by visiting the keycloak-admin ui.
-You should see the realm `group8-task5`
+For this you need to setup the Host URL's or port forwarding.
+(See further down) You should see the realm `group8-task5`

 **URL** `keycloak.test`
 **Username** : `temp-admin`